People are mostly insane.

-Remember, the market itself is responsible for 9% of the 10% total net return, or 90%, while the manager is responsible for just 10%.
-To produce this 1% excess return, the active manager charged a 1% fee, and incurred 0.25% in costs.
-Therefore, the manager actually generated 11.25% in returns (9% from the market, 1% in fees, 0.25% in costs, and 1% in next excess returns).
+Remember, the market itself is responsible for 9 percentage points of the 10% total net return, or 90%, while the manager is responsible for just 1 percentage point, or 10% of the return.
+Let’s assume that, to produce this 1% excess return, the active manager charged a 1% fee, and incurred 0.25% in costs.
+Therefore, the manager actually generated 11.25% in returns (9% from the market, 1% in fees, 0.25% in costs, and 1% in excess returns).
 It follows that the manager produced 2.25% in gross excess returns, of which 1.25% / 2.25% = 56% was consumed in fees and costs, and 1% was distributed to unit holders as excess returns.
 In other words, the manager himself consumed 56% of the value he created.

 Figure 2.
 Breakdown of value contributions from market and manager for hypothetical equity fund.